background-shape

 But if you’re not carrying significant consumer debt, or if you’re not a Ramsey follower, you'd be paying a premium price for an app organized around a financial philosophy that doesn't fit your situation.

-EveryDollar is great at organizing your spending around a debt-payoff plan.
+EveryDollar is great at organizing your spending around a very specific methodology.
 Vermillion is built to grow your savings rate.
 Those are different goals, and they deserve different tools.

 Choose Vermillion if: